Cubital Tunnel Brace for Ulnar Nerve Entrapment Treatment

 What conditions does this elbow brace treat?
 This brace is ideal for Cubital tunnel syndrome, ulnar nerve entrapment, elbow hyperextension, post cubital tunnel surgery, and other elbow overuse injuries.
 (For lateral epicondylitis, view BraceAbility’s full collection of tennis elbow sleeves and armbands or check out BraceAbility’s medial epicondylitis braces for golfer’s elbow.
 BraceAbility also offers elbow tendonitis braces.)

 How do I put it on?
 For the best fit and proper immobilization, you will need help applying this splint.
-Loosen Velcro straps and locate the top of the splint, marked with the BraceAbility logo.
+Loosen straps and locate the top of the splint, marked with the BraceAbility logo.
 Slide your arm through the splint.
 Secure the middle strap by wrapping it around the entire unit and attaching to itself just above your elbow.
-Tighten and attach the Velcro strap near your wrist at your desired comfort level.
-Reposition the Velcro-compatible square for a tighter fit.
-Repeat to attach Velcro strap near your shoulder.
+Tighten and attach the strap near your wrist at your desired comfort level.
+Reposition the fastener-compatible square for a tighter fit.
+Repeat to attach strap near your shoulder.

 Can I wear this elbow splint over long sleeved shirts?
 This elbow brace can be worn over long sleeved shirts.
 In fact, some people prefer the added layer of fabric between their arm and the splint.